songduoma/EconLitQA/README.md

 4. **Configure API Keys**

-   - Store your OpenAI API key in `apikey.txt`
+   - Create `apikey.txt` and Store your OpenAI API key in it
-   - Store your HuggingFace API key in `password.txt`
+   - Create `password.txt` and store your HuggingFace API key in it

    > **Note:** These files should remain private.
 Add them to `.gitignore` to prevent accidental exposure.